StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

   .aggregation('mean', '15s')
 ```

-A specialized telemetry query parameter type is useful as it ensures well-formedness of the above query - in case of any syntactic or type errors a suitable error will be reported and the system will prevent execution of the Monitor Function with potentially bogus values.
+A specialized telemetry query parameter type is useful as it ensures well-formedness of the above query - in case of any syntactic or type errors a suitable error will be reported and the system will prevent execution of the monitor function with potentially bogus values.

 ### Computing results

-Similarily to the other kinds of functions in StackState, the Monitor Function follows an arbitrarily complex algorithm encoded as a Groovy source script.
+Similar to other kinds of functions in StackState, the monitor function follows an arbitrarily complex algorithm encoded as a Groovy source script.
 It is fairly flexible in what it can do allowing for Turing-complete computation and even communication with external services.

-The Monitor Runner, which is responsible for the execution of Monitor Functions, expects every function to return a specific result type - an array of JSON-encoded `MonitorHealthState` objects.
+The monitor runner, which is responsible for the execution of monitor functions, expects every function to return a specific result type - an array of JSON-encoded `MonitorHealthState` objects.
 For example:

 ```groovy
 return [